sgmurphy/wordpress-plugins/wt-smart-coupons-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.8.0 =
+* [FIX] Coupon style not applied for used coupons via shortcode
+* [FIX] Coupon template missing in general settings
-* [FIX] Block checkout form field settings are not impacting the front end.
+* [FIX] Auto coupons are not removed when individual coupons are applied.
-* [FIX] URL coupon removing when cart is empty.
-* [FIX] Auto coupons with a zero amount are not auto applied.
+* [FIX] High-priority auto coupons are not replacing other low-priority auto coupons.
+* [Compatibility] - Tested OK with WordPress 6.5
+* [Compatibility] - Tested OK with WooCommerce 8.9